 A big part of the logistics and the general design and execution of the event is only possible thanks to the help of our team of volunteers.
 If you want to contribute with ideas, time or any type of effort (both before the Colloquium and the day of), don’t hesitate to contact us at email@example.com.
 It is also an amazing opportunity to meet people from all over the world and have a lot of fun.
 All the support is greatly appreciated!

-The 2020 System Dynamics Colloquium will include several presentations by senior and junior system dynamicists, but the main focus is the interaction events where all the attendees come together in groups to network and discuss ideas.
+Usually the System Dynamics Colloquium includes several presentations by senior and junior system dynamicists, but the main focus is the interaction events where all the attendees come together in groups to network and discuss ideas.

 Breakout Session #1 - Open Space: At Open Space, junior system dynamicists get a chance to talk about their work and network with senior system dynamicists through a fun and informal workshop where all topics are welcome.

-Live Poster and Networking Session: The poster and networking session will last for two hours via the new 3D virtual platform provided by the System Dynamics Society.
-At this time, poster presenters will be available at their posters to present their work and answer any questions.
-Angel Advisors will also meet with their advisees to give them feedback and answer questions.
+Poster and Networking Session: Poster presenters are available at their posters to present their work and answer any questions.
+Angel Advisors also meet with their advisees to give them feedback and answer questions.

-Keynote: A senior dynamicist will be chosen to give a keynote address about system dynamics as it plays a role in the Colloquium theme.
-This year Dr. Peter Hovmand will give a presentation titled “Building a Professional Network: Diversity, Inclusion, and Paying it Forward”.
+Keynote: A senior dynamicist is chosen to give a keynote address about system dynamics as it plays a role in the Colloquium theme.

-Plenaries: Two students will be selected by the Colloquium Organizing Committee to present a 20-minute presentation of their work.
-Following each plenary presentation, there will be a live 10-minute Q&A session with each presenter to answer questions and receive feedback.
+Plenaries: Two students are selected by the Colloquium Organizing Committee to present a 20-minute presentation of their work.
+Following each plenary presentation, there is a 10-minute Q&A session with each presenter to answer questions and receive feedback.